AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/control-browser.md

 [Browser(BrowserType.Firefox, Lifecycle.ReuseIfStarted)]
 ```
 This is the attribute for automatic start/control of WebDriver browsers by BELLATRIX.
 If you have to do it manually properly, you will need thousands of lines of code.
 **BrowserType** controls which browser is used.
-Available options are:
+Available options for Bellatrix.Web are:
 - Chrome
 - Firefox
 - Edge